davidsims9t/deep-learning/README.md

 7. Repeat steps 1 - 6 and update the weights after each observation (reinforcement learning).
 Or repeat steps 1 - 6 but update the weights only after a batch of observations (Batch Learning).
 8. When the whole training set passed through the ANN, that completed one epoch.
 Redo more epochs.

+### Sparse Autoencoders

+Creates a constraint on input layers to not always use all the same hidden layers during a single pass.

 ## Libraries

 - Theano - computations library (CPU and GPU).